mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Most Internet protocols and applications depend on other, "lower-layer" functions and their implementations.
 The features, deployment, and operation of these dependencies can surface centralization into functions and applications built "on top" of them.

 For example, application-layer protocols require a network to function, and therefore a degree of power over communication is available to the network provider.
-They might block access to, slow down, or change the content of a specific service for financial, political, operational, or criminal reasons, thereby creating a disincentive (or even removing the ability) to use a specific provider of a function.
+They might block access to, slow down, or change the content of a specific service for financial, political, operational, or criminal reasons, creating a disincentive (or even removing the ability) to use a specific provider of a function.
 By selectively hindering the use of some services but not others, network interventions can be composed to create pressure to use those other services -- intentionally or not.

 Techniques like encryption can discourage such centralization by enforcing layer boundaries.
-When the number of parties who have access to content of communication are limited, parties at lower layers can be prevented from interfering with and observing it.
+When the number of parties who have access to the content of communication is limited, parties at lower layers can be prevented from interfering with and observing it.
 Although those lower-layer parties might still prevent communication, encryption also makes it more difficult to discriminate a target from other users' traffic.

 ## Consider Extensibility Carefully {#evolution}